DEFORESTATION IN YOUR KITCHEN

-It’s time to ensure we know which meat and which crops are grown illegally deforested rainforest land.
+It’s time to ensure we know if meat and crops are grown illegally deforested rainforest land.
 It’s time to make sure that corporations don’t profit from their destruction of the forests.

-Over 8000 years ago indigenous people began domesticating plants like sweet potato, pineapple, rubber, hot peppers and cacao in order to feed the large rainforest communities that thrived before the European colonizers arrived.
+Over 8000 years ago indigenous people began domesticating plants like sweet potato, pineapple, rubber, hot peppers, and cacao in order to feed the large rainforest communities that thrived before European colonizers invaded their lands.